KidPudel/android-starter-kit/Android/activity.md

 Before activity i'd like to mention view.
 What is view?
 View is building block of a user interface.

-## > SIDE NOTE, in jetpack compose there is composables instead of view, the composable application is designed to be used in a single-activity architecture with no fragments
+> SIDE NOTE: in jetpack compose there is composables instead of view, _the composable application is designed to be used in a **single-activity architecture with no fragments**_.

 # Activity